itallokavin/Relat-rio/README.md

 Previously, I issued these reports to the collaborator, however, I had the objective of carrying out this project to that it could, whenever necessary, issue its own reports.

-The does a select in the database with the data provided by the user: procedure code, start date and end date.
+The code does a select in the database with the data provided by the user: procedure code, start date and end date.
 After the select, the result is listed on the screen and next to that, there is a button to export the data to an excel spreadsheet.